imarilele/mtn/README.md

+> This is a Drupal 9 project with Lando.
+The project gives you JSON API that list all devices on a specific content type.

 ### HOW TO GET STARTED

 > You will need to have Lando installed on your local machine. here is the installation guide https://docs.lando.dev/basics/installation.html.